jacobtnyoung/PR-interviewer-comparison/README.md

 ### Folders

-There are two folders:
+There are three folders:

-  * The rodeo folder-this folder contains the cleaned data and the files to render the analyses.
+  * The *rodeo* folder-this folder contains the cleaned data and the files to render the analyses.

-  * The wrangling folder-this contains the raw data and the scripts to prepare the data for analysis (that is, the rodeo folder).
+  * The *wrangling* folder-this contains the raw data and the scripts to prepare the data for analysis (that is, the rodeo folder).

+  * The *utils* folder-contains scripts for generating functions and other utilities.

 Each folder contains a README file that describes the contents of the folder in more detail.